Repair & Re-Treatment Guarantee

-Four main species are most prevalent throughout the state of Florida, although smaller populations of other species are present.
+There are four main termite species that are most prevalent throughout the state of Florida, although smaller populations of other species are also present.
 These termites, which include the Eastern Subterranean, Formosan Subterranean, Powderpost Drywood, and Florida Dampwood termite, each present their own challenges for Florida residents.

 Termite concerns for Florida residents are plenty; these pests cost Florida homeowners more than $500 million each year.